mhal-cakanka/sent_att_macro/README.md

 - Evaluate results across all stocks in the sample.
 - Create summary tables and figures.

-**Note:** Some scripts rely on proprietary data (e.g., Bloomberg Terminal, ProQuest).
+**Note:** Some scripts rely on proprietary data (e.g., Bloomberg Terminal, Twitter/X).
 These datasets are not included and must be acquired separately.

 ## Repository Structure